Wild unicorn growth may be magical and rare, but research shows a few common characteristics among those highly successful SMBs.

 2. Unicorn companies use technology to automate and scale

 Growing companies are much more likely to use software and technology to help the business grow and scale.
-For example, growing SMBs are 139% more likely than stagnant/declining SMBs to say a CRM system helps attract new customers, and 44% more likely to say the same for marketing automation.
+For example, growing SMBs are 139% more likely than stagnant/declining SMBs to say a Customer Relationship Management (CRM) system helps attract new customers, and 44% more likely to say the same for marketing automation.

-Adam Neumann, CEO of unicorn WeWork, nailed it when he said, “The most precious resource we have is time.”
+Adam Neumann, chief executive officer of unicorn WeWork, nailed it when he said, “The most precious resource we have is time.”
 Technology is an equalizer, allowing small companies to run more efficiently with fewer resources.
-Check out the differences among the software priorities of growing SMBs versus stagnant or declining SMBs.
+The differences among the software priorities of growing SMBs versus stagnant or declining SMBs are manifold.
+Growing SMBs prioritize CRM systems, financial software, and tech services.
+Stagnant companies prioritize hardware and internet hosting.

 That’s where AI comes in handy, and the innovative uses are as varied as the unicorns themselves.
 Looking at a few of our Salesforce SMB unicorn customers, for example, DoorDash uses AI to rock logistics, while InVision’s product includes an AI assistant.
 Convoy uses AI to revolutionize the trucking industry, and Kabbage uses it to disrupt banking and loans.
 Growing SMBs like these have been quick to adopt machine learning to stay on a trajectory of innovation.